Sociology Department Staff

 Chapter in book

 - Boliver, V. (2018).
-Ethnic inequalities in admission to elite universities.
+Ethnic Inequalities in Admission to Highly Selective Universities.
 In Dismantling Race in Higher Education: Racism, Whiteness and Decolonising the Academy.
-Arday, J. & Safia-Mirza, H. London: Palgrave MacMillan.
+Arday, J. & Safia-Mirza, H. Cham Palgrave MacMillan.
+67-85.

 - Boliver, V. & Sullivan, A. (2018).
 Getting up and staying up: understanding social mobility over three generations in Britain.
 In Social Mobility for the 21st Century: Everyone a Winner?.
 Lawler, S. & Payne, G. Abingdon, Oxon: Routledge.
 54-66.